Pokémon Home's mobile version has made $1.8 million in its first week | Dot Esports

 It was a no-brainer decision for millions of people to let Pokémon into their homes.
 The companion app has been a hit for fans around the world.

-According to SensorTower’s report, in the one week following Pokémon Home’s release on Feb.
-12, the app has managed to become a millionaire in both its number of downloads and its profit.
+In the one week following Pokémon Home’s release on Feb.
+12, the app has hit the millionaire mark in both number of downloads and profit, according to SensorTower’s report.

 The app was installed 1.3 million times globally and earned $1.8 million in just seven days.